geogebra/solver-engine/@geogebra/solver-sdk/README.md

 The CI will automatically adjust the SDK to point to the right API URL depending on which branch it is on.

+For feature branches, you should only trigger an SDK package deployment if specifically needed by a frontend for development / testing.
+When merging into `main`, the squashed commit message should contain a `fix:` or `feat:` message if and only if the SDK was changed.
+Merging `main` into `staging` or `release` will automatically trigger SDK releases if no squashing is used.

 ### Development with respect to Solver Poker

 After making changes to this project, rebuild to update the bundled version of this